Skip to main content

 Managing Custom Fields

-For each custom field in the list, you can see the Label, Data Type, Mandatory status, and Actions.
+For each custom field in the list, you can see the Label, Data Type, and Mandatory status.
+Admins also see an Actions column with edit and delete icons.

-• Edit -- click the edit icon to change the label, data type, or mandatory setting.
+• Edit -- click the pencil icon to change the label, data type, or mandatory setting.
 The entity type cannot be changed after creation.

-• Delete -- click the delete icon to permanently remove the field.
+• Delete -- click the trash icon to permanently remove the field.
+You will be asked to confirm.
 Any data previously entered in this field on existing records will be lost.

 Things to Keep in Mind